-The University Honors Program (UHP) serves the many

-exceptionally talented undergraduate students who choose the University of Delaware Eligible undergraduates study in smaller classes, where they receive special guidance from faculty members and individually tailored academic advising.
-Academic options for these students include a variety of Honors courses, undergraduate research, private music study, the Honors Foreign Language Certificate, the General Honors Award, four-year Honors Degrees in many majors, and the Degree with Distinction in all majors (See the Degree Options section, above.)
-Extensive extracurricular programming includes activities in the Honors Program Office and in Honors residence halls.
+The University Honors Program (UHP) serves the many exceptionally talented undergraduate students who choose the University of Delaware.
+Eligible undergraduates study in smaller classes, where they receive special guidance from faculty members.
+Academic options for these students include a variety of Honors courses, undergraduate research, private music study, the Honors Foreign Language Certificate, the General Honors Award, four-year Honors Degrees in many majors, and the Degree with Distinction in all majors.
+(See the Degree Options section, above.)
+Extensive extracurricular programming occurs in the Honors residence halls.

-Honors Program students may pursue a degree in any of the University's undergraduate colleges and more than 130 majors.
+Honors Program students may pursue a course of study in any of the University's undergraduate majors.
+Honors degrees are available in over 100 majors.
 For students who apply to enter the program during their first semester, Honors activities during the freshman year provide the educational foundation to conduct advanced study in any field.
 The freshman year also draws students into the campus community, promoting faculty-student interaction and shared interests among participants.
-Full-time Honors freshmen enroll in 12-15 credits of Honors courses, including an Honors Colloquium, by the end of the first year.
+Full-time Honors freshmen enroll in 12-15 credits of Honors courses, including an Honors Colloquium, during their first year.
 Honors freshmen establish a close relationship with faculty advisors that continues throughout their academic careers.

 Any University student who has a minimum 3.40 GPA and has taken two Honors courses and received a grade of B or better may apply for formal admission to the Honors Program.
-To be reviewed, a student must present a transcript, two letters of recommendation from Honors program faculty, and a completed application form (available at: www.udel.edu/honors/forms/instreamapplication.pdf or in the Honors Program Office).
-Applications are reviewed twice a year (October 15 and March 15); an appeal of the committee's decision may be made to the Director of the Honors Program, who is not a member of the committee itself, and whose decision is final
+To be reviewed, a student must present a transcript, two letters of recommendation from Honors program faculty, and a completed application form (available at www.udel.edu/honors/ or in the Honors Program Office).
+Applications are reviewed twice a year (October 15 and March 15); an appeal of the committee's decision may be made to the Director of the Honors Program, who is not a member of the committee itself, and whose decision is final.